bjmyers/prtp/docs/sources.rst

 A PointSource is a Source which generate rays which start at the origin but propagate outward with a specified angular divergence.
 In addition to num, z, wave, and order, PointSource takes the following arguments:

 * ang - The angular divergence of the rays
-   * ang must be in units of angle, see the section on astropy units
+   * ang must be in units of angle, see the section on :ref:`Astropy Units <units-top>`

 Example: